iabdinur/spring-boot-graphql/README.md

 Frontend with React, Next.js and TailwindCSS.

-Backend database is composed of the following tables:
+Backend database is of the following tables:
 ```
-1️⃣ - Admin
+1️⃣ - Book
 2️⃣ - Users
-3️⃣ - Property
+3️⃣ -
 ```
 # Table Features